Carl Malamud: PACER

 In 2008, Malamud contended that the federal court archive Public Access to Electronic Court Records, which was charging 8 cents per page, should instead be providing the information for free, because government documents are not protected by copyright.
 The fees were "plowed back to the courts to finance technology, but the system [ran] a budget surplus of some $150 million, according to court reports," reported The New York Times.
 PACER used technology that was "designed in the bygone days of screechy telephone modems ... put[ting] the nation's legal system behind a wall of cash and kludge."
 Malamud appealed to fellow activists, urging them to visit one of 17 libraries conducting a free trial of the PACER system, download court documents, and send them to him for public distribution.

 After reading Malamud's call for action, Aaron Swartz used a Perl computer script running on Amazon cloud servers to download the documents, using credentials belonging to a Sacramento library.
 From September 4 to 20, 2008, Swartz's software accessed documents and uploaded them to a cloud computing service.
 He released the documents to Malamud's organization.

 The Huffington Post characterized his actions this way: "Swartz downloaded public court documents from the PACER system in an effort to make them available outside of the expensive service.
 The move drew the attention of the FBI, which ultimately decided not to press charges as the documents, were, in fact, public."

 On September 29, 2008, the GPO suspended the free trial, "pending an evaluation" of the program.
 Swartz's actions were subsequently investigated by the FBI.
 The case was closed after two months with no charges filed.
 Swartz learned the details of the investigation as a result of filing a Freedom of Information Act (FOIA) request with the FBI and described their response as the "usual mess of confusions that shows the FBI's lack of sense of humor."
-PACER still charges per page, but customers using Firefox or Google Chrome have the option of saving the documents for free public access with a plug-in called RECAP.
+PACER still charges per page, but customers have the option of saving the documents for free public access with a browser extension called RECAP.